iamckn/wireguard_ansible/README.md

 Give it a few minutes and the server set up will be complete.

-Ten client configs labeled one.conf, two.conf... and so on will be created in the VPN server's home folder.
+Ten client configs labeled one.conf, two.conf... and so on will be created in the home folder of the root user on the VPN server (/root).

 You can then move them to your clients using scp.